uidq5232/gitRepo/readme.txt

 Git is a version control system.
-Git is a free software.
+Git is free software.
 Git has a index called stage.
-Creating a new branch is quick. add merge
+Creating a new branch is quick AND simple. add merge